shuozhixu/FLAM2020-GSFE/README.md

 ## {110} GSFE curves in CrMoNbTa

 Take the {110} GSFE curve in CrMoNbTa as an example.
-First, on your local computer, download the five files in CrMoNbTa/110/ from this github repository to a local directory `CrMoNbTa/110`.
-These five files are
+First, on your local computer, download the six files in CrMoNbTa/110/ from this github repository to a local directory `CrMoNbTa/110`.
+These six files are

 - `lmp_gsfe.batch`, which is for job submission
 - `110-gsfe.lmp`, which is the LAMMPS data file
 - `lmp_gsfe_110.in`, which is the LAMMPS input file
 - `MoTaWNbCr_Zhou04.eam.alloy`, which is an interatomic potential file developed by Wu-Rong Jian
 - `gsfe_curve.sh`, which is the post-processing bash script
+- `usfe_iss.m`, which is the MATLAB code used for calculating the unstable stacking fault energy (USFE) and ideal shear strength

 Then on Pod, create a new directory in your `$HOME`.
 Say the directory is also `CrMoNbTa/110`.
 The commands are